stomp/stomp-spec/src/stomp-specification-1.1.md

 by appending a incrementing counter.
 -->

+* `server`  : A field that contains information about the STOMP server.
+  The field MUST contain a server-name field and MAY be followed by optional comment feilds delimited by a space character.

+  The server-name field consists of a name token followed by an optional version number token.

+    `server      = name ["/" version] *(comment)`

+  Example:

+    `server:Apache/1.3.9`

 ## Protocol Negotiation

 From Stomp 1.1 and onwards, the `CONNECT` frame MUST include the